redox-os/book/src/porting-applications.md

 - `template = "remote"` - Download the remote Redox package of the recipe if available in the [package server](https://static.redox-os.org/pkg/)
 - `template = "custom"` - Run your commands on the `script =` field and build (Any build system or installation process).

-Keep in mind that some recipes may need build tools that aren't provided by the build system templates or not installed in the Podman container or your system and will need to be added in the `dev.dependencies` data type of the recipe, don't add build tools or compilers already provided by the templates.
+Keep in mind that some recipes may need build tools that aren't provided by the build system templates or not installed in the Podman container or your system and will need to be added in the `dev.dependencies` data type of the recipe, but remember not to add build tools or compilers already provided by the templates.

-The `script =` field runs any terminal command supported by GNU Bash, it's important if the build system of the application don't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).
+The `script =` field runs any terminal command supported by GNU Bash, it's important if the build system of the application doesn't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).

 Each template (except `custom`) script supports build flags, you can add flags as an array of strings: